-One member is an Australian Takeovers Panel member and is appointed to the New Zealand Panel under reciprocal arrangements between New Zealand and Australia.
-The Chairman of the New Zealand Panel is also a member of the Australian Panel under these arrangements.
+One member is a member of the Australian Takeovers Panel and is appointed to the New Zealand Panel under reciprocal arrangements between New Zealand and Australia.
+The Chair of the New Zealand Panel is also a member of the Australian Panel under these arrangements.
 Both Panels benefit from the cross-appointee's contribution at their respective Board meetings.

 Members are appointed by the Governor-General on the recommendation of the Minister of Commerce and Consumer Affairs.
-The Panel's members must include a Chairman and a Deputy Chairman.
+The Panel's members must include a Chair and a Deputy Chair.

 Panel members must be qualified or experienced in business, accounting or law.
-Members are senior practitioners (lawyers, investment bankers, corporate advisers, company directors, etc) in the mergers and acquisitions market or in the corporate market.
+Members are senior practitioners (lawyers, investment bankers, corporate advisers, company directors, etc.) in the mergers and acquisitions market or in the corporate market.